hartmaj2/plat-arch-solids-coloring/diary.md

 - found out how are archimedean solids defined
   - based on operation done on platonic solids
 - edited wikipedia page [link](https://en.wikipedia.org/wiki/Expansion_(geometry))

+- emailed C++ tutor about graph editor program

+- written first draft of the Introduction chapter of the thesis

+## 2024_12_16

+- drawn pictures of how the operation on Platonic solids behave
+  - noted how these operations change the vertex configuration

+## 2024_12_17

+-